Javlo/javlo/src/HTML_CSS_FW.md

 ### Layout
 #### _jv_collapsable fieldset

-	add class collapsable on a `<fieldset>`, I will web collapsable with click on legend.
+	add class collapsable on a `<fieldset>`, It will be collapsable with a click on legend.